Minoan Art & Culture

 You may spot a lammergeier (bearded vulture) – one of the rarest raptors in Europe, with a wingspan of nearly 3m – in Samaria Gorge or hovering above the Lasithi Plateau.
 A few golden eagles and Bonelli’s eagles are also recorded in these areas and elsewhere, including the Kato Zakros region.
 Much good work has been carried out by various organisations in rehabilitating raptors such as bearded vultures and eagles and releasing them into the remoter areas of the Lefka Ori (White Mountains) and other ranges.

 Crete is battling to protect its population of loggerhead turtles, which have been nesting on island shores since the days of the dinosaurs.
 The island also has a small population of the rare and endangered Mediterranean monk seal, breeding in caves on the south coast.

 Although you might not spot them, Crete is home to a variety of exotic animals, among them the European rattlesnake (non-venomous), dice snake, cat snake and whip snake.
 There are also three kinds of scorpion.
-Arachnaphobics should stop reading now, for there are also black widow and araneus spiders in Crete, though instances of people being bitten are scarce.
+Arachnophobes should stop reading now, as there are black widow and Araneus spiders in Crete, though instances of people being bitten are scarce.
 Finally, about 30 different types of shark are found in the Mediterranean, some of which are seen in waters around the island.